parisGPB/Neural-Style-Transfer/README.md

 These improvements have been implemented in this [notebook](https://colab.research.google.com/drive/14rGJRCrlF8-Mhalebf4mfUK_zua1c6cn).

 ## Fast Neural Style Transfer

-To reduce the time needed from the original transfer style.
+This technique aims to reduce drastically the time needed to perform the styled results by the original NST algorithm.

-- Perceptual Losses for Real-Time Style Transfer and Super-Resolution:

-Feed-forward networks are trained to solve the optimization problem.
+The technique consists on creating a feed-forward neural network, called Image Transform Network, which will be fed with the content image.
+This network will be trained to joinly minimize the content and style loss functions from the already-known VGG16, learning how to transform the input content image to the styled output of the VGG16.

-Results are similar to both in terms of quality (and objective measurement) but ~1000x times faster to generate.
-However, it is lost the flexibility of the original Style Transfer that can combine two arbitrary images.
-This network allows to apply only one style transformation per architecture.
+Not only both techniques (fast and original) are similar in terms of quality, but also FNST is ~1000x times faster.
+However, the Image Transform Network has to be trained for each style image, limiting this technique by losing the flexibility to combine two arbitrary images.

-The system consists of two components: the image transformation network and the loss network.
+The network consists on (1) the Image Transformation Network and (2) the Loss Network.
 <p align="center">
   <img width="460" src="Utils/formula5.png">
 </p>

-1. Image transformation network
+**1. Image transformation network**

-The image transformation network is a deep residual convolutional neural network.
-Each block have the follow structure:
+The image transformation network is a deep residual CNN.
+Each block have the following structure:
 <p align="center">
   <img width="100" src="Utils/formula6.png">
 </p>
 This network comprises five residual blocks.
-The first and last layers use 9×9 kernels; all other convolutional layers use 3×3 kernels.
+The first and last layers use 9×9 kernels; all the other convolutional layers use 3×3 kernels.

-2. Loss network
+**2. Loss network**
 Loss function computes a scalar value measuring the difference between the output image and a target image.
-The image transformation network is trained using stochastic gradient descent to minimize a weighted combination of loss functions:
+The Image Transformation Network is trained using stochastic gradient descent to minimize a weighted combination of both already-known loss functions (style and content).
-Loss function is calculated in the same way than the loss in original Transfer Style.

-Instance Normalization: The Missing Ingredient for Fast Stylization
+# ?AIXO VA ABAIX?
 Instance Normalization is used to replace batch normalization.
 While batch normalization applies the normalization to a whole batch of images, instance Normalization works for a single image separately.
 The objective is to replace every batch normalization in the generator network with the instance normalization in order to prevent instance-specific mean and covariance shift simplifying the learning process.

 Batch Normalization